-About 15 years ago, I had an intense bout of chronic insomnia that lasted for eons.
-I woke most nights around 2 or 3 and could not fall back to sleep for hours.
-It wasn’t PMS, perimenopause, or anxiety.
+Over 15 years ago, I had an intense bout of chronic insomnia that lasted for eons.
+I woke most nights around 2 or 3 AM and could not fall back to sleep for hours.
+It wasn’t PMS, peri-menopause, or anxiety.
 I was just awake.

-Nothing I tried helped – not sleep hygiene, not exercise before 8 p.m., not magnesium, sleepy teas, melatonin… not nothin’!
+Nothing I tried helped – not strict sleep habits, not exercising in the evening, not magnesium, sleepy teas, melatonin… not nothin’!

 I felt trapped.

 I could struggle for sleep or get up and try do something useful.
-I might have gone the medication option, but – even benadryl made me spacey the next morning.
+I might have gone the medication option, but – even over-the-counter sleep aids made me spacey the next morning.

-Actually, it made me more spacey.
-My days after insomnia were not good.
+Actually, I was already spacey… my days after insomnia were not good.
 I was cranky, zoned out, had serious blues, and wouldn’t even have made the playoffs if there were a Mom World Series.